DoDAO-io/dodao-defi-course/generated/questions/introduction_to_defi.md

 - [ ]  Loan not repaid
 - [ ]  Loan not sent to correct borrower
-- [x]  Loan amount used for trading in different markets.
+- [x]  Borrower uses the loan amount to stake in different liquidity pools to earn a profit.
 - [ ]  Insufficient balance to grant loan.

 Hint: NoHint